 TOPIC: (ISA-VI-3) Commercial Grade Dedication

-PURPOSE: The purpose of this activity is to familiarize the candidate with the procedures, guidance and activities applicable to the commercial-grade dedication process.
+PURPOSE: The purpose of this activity is to familiarize the candidate with the procedures, guidance and activities applicable to the commercial-grade dedication (CGD) process.
 The candidate should develop an understanding of how a commercial item can be used as a basic component through a dedication process.
 In all cases, the dedication process must be conducted in accordance with the applicable provisions of Appendix B to 10 CFR Part 50.

 COMPETENCY